 Another critical factor that will affect the cost of your Texas divorce is whether your divorce is contested or uncontested.
 In other words, do you and your spouse agree on all—or almost all—divorce issues?
 If so, you can pursue an uncontested divorce, which is usually much faster and cheaper than a contested one.

 6. Will Your Divorce Terms Include Alimony?

 Alimony, which is called spousal maintenance in Texas, is one of the most contested issues during a Texas divorce.
 If you or your spouse is requesting alimony and you cannot reach an agreement, you may have to spend more time, effort, and money to resolve the dispute.

 Contact an experienced family law attorney in Texas to help you negotiate alimony with your spouse without having to go to court.
 (As mentioned earlier, litigation can drive up the cost of your divorce.)

 7. What Other Legal Expenses Will You Have to Pay?

 Last but not least, the legal expenses will greatly impact the overall cost of your divorce.
 Legal expenses include attorney’s fees, which is why it is essential to choose your divorce attorney wisely.

 An experienced attorney will help minimize the cost of your divorce by developing a personalized and effective strategy for your unique circumstances.

 Contact a Gatesville Divorce Attorney to Discuss Your Case

 We strive to help our clients find creative and cooperative solutions to family law disputes to keep divorce costs on the lower end of the spectrum.
-Schedule a free initial consultation with our divorce lawyers by calling 254-501-4040.
+Schedule a FREE initial consultation with our divorce lawyers by calling (254) 781-4222 or contacting us online.